Mathnerd314/stroscot/docs/Reference/Memory.rst

   else
     print "B"

-Instead of erroring, Stroscot will insert a call to ``free`` before the ``print "B"`` statement in the else branch.
+With a normal finalizer, instead of erroring, Stroscot will insert a call to ``free`` before the ``print "B"`` statement in the else branch.

 Finalizers are as prompt as prompt finalizers, on the programs where prompt finalizers do not error.
 With this guarantee, finalizers subsume manual memory management.
 Taking a program written with standard ``malloc/free``, we can change it:
 * ``malloc`` is wrapped to return a tuple with ``newPromptFinalizer``, ``free`` is replaced with ``use``
 * every operation is modified to call ``use``
 * the prompt finalizer is replaced with a finalizer

-The finalizer program compiles identically to the original, but is more robust to changes.
+The finalizer program compiles identically to the original.
+Note that this transformation is a bit fragile though - if the ``use`` corresponding to the ``free`` is deleted, the lifetime of the finalizer is shortened and depending on the program structure the point at which ``free`` should be called may become hard to compute.
+But hopefully the analysis will be fairly robust and able to handle most cases.

-Finalizers run in the order of creation, first created first.
+If multiple finalizers simultaneously become able to call ``free``, the finalizers are run in the order of creation, first created first.

 References
 ==========